-Your second shot may require a hit over the bunkers, and if you whimp out to the left, another bunker awaits shots from the faint-hearted.
+Your second shot may require a hit over the bunkers and, if you wimp out to the left, another bunker awaits.

-Final shot into this par 5 is to a relatively small green that demands accurancy from your approach shot with a bunker that captures any loose shot.
+The final shot into this Par 5 is to a relatively small green that demands accuracy from your approach as a bunker is lying in wait to capture any loose shot.